altafahmed84/claudeVibeCodeTestMSFT/project_report.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contact

-For questions or support, please open an issue in the GitHub repository.